 Discomfort that feels like heartburn needs urgent attention if it appears with chest pain, shortness of breath, sweating, or arm or jaw pain.

-This article is educational and is not diagnosis or treatment advice for Heartburn or Chest Pain: Questions for Repeating Discomfort.
-If symptoms become severe or are accompanied by sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, or any immediate safety concern, contact local emergency services or a medical professional.
+This article is educational and does not diagnose, treat, or set dosage for Heartburn or Chest Pain: Questions for Repeating Discomfort.
+Sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, severe bleeding, or any immediate safety concern should be handled through local emergency services or qualified medical professionals.

 Why It Matters